 On September 29, 2021, Kinetrex Energy (Kinetrex), a Kinder Morgan, Inc. company, announced the start of construction activities on three renewable natural gas (RNG) facilities in Indiana.
 The three sites are located at the Twin Bridges Landfill in Danville, the Prairie View Landfill in Wyatt and the Liberty Landfill in Monticello.
 The new RNG facilities are designed to capture methane produced from landfills and convert that methane into pipeline-quality natural gas.
 This capture process reduces or eliminates greenhouse gas (GHG) emissions at the landfill and provides low-cost, efficient renewable energy.
-Upon completion, the total annual RNG production from all facilities is estimated to be more than 4 billion cubic feet (bcf).

 This facility is being constructed near Waste Management’s Twin Bridges Landfill in Danville County, Indiana and will convert approximately 8.64 mmscfd of landfill gas to pipeline quality.
 The construction also includes a 5-mile pipeline lateral to transport the RNG to the to a nearby third-party transmission pipeline.